opensearch-project/documentation-website/_opensearch/supported-field-types/geo-shape.md

 # Geoshape field type

-A geoshape field type is a geographic shape such as a polygon or a collection of geographic points.
-To index a geoshape, OpenSearch tesselates the shape into a triangular mesh, and stores each triangle in a BKD tree.
-This provides a 10<sup>-7</sup>decimal degree of precision, which represents near perfect spatial resolution.
+A geoshape field type contains a geographic shape, such as a polygon or a collection of geographic points.
+To index a geoshape, OpenSearch tesselates the shape into a triangular mesh and stores each triangle in a BKD tree.
+This provides a 10<sup>-7</sup>decimal degree of precision, which represents near-perfect spatial resolution.
 Performance of this process is mostly impacted by the number of vertices in a polygon you are indexing.

 ## Example